tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 to perform private key operation) for each chain
 * an optional authenticator request or certificate_request_context (from 0 to 255 bytes)

-It returns the exported authenticator as a sequence of octets.
+It returns either the exported authenticator or an empty authenticator as a sequence of octets.
 It is RECOMMENDED that the logic for selecting the certificates and extensions to include in the exporter is implemented in the TLS library.
 Implementing this in the TLS library lets the implementer take advantage of existing